All Episodes

 For the past three weeks inside Houston Hall, our student center, an anti-Semitic headquarters has been erected with signs spreading Hamas propaganda.

-Well, three weeks later, they are still sleeping there, and countless Jewish students have been harassed.
+Well, three weeks later, they are still sleeping there and countless Jewish students have been harassed.

 Yet the anti-Semitic dormitory remains.

-Clearly, both a disregard for school policies and permission to disregard them by university unwilling to do anything.
+Clearly, both a disregard for school policies and permission to disregard them by a university unwilling to do anything.

 No, this was a terrorist attack of radical Islamists whose own charter calls for the destruction of Israel.

-Hi, Mr. Hannity.
+Hi, Mr. Hennedty.

 First of all, I just wanted to thank you so much for having me on the show.

-Um, I think you played a clip from my friend Ayal before, and I think he said it best.
+I think you played a clip from my friend Ayal before, and I think he said it best.

 We are very scared here.

-Um, there's been calls for Jewish genocide, obviously, and we saw um President Louis Miguel and Congress yesterday refusing to condemn these and refusing to get people in trouble uh for these, but there's also been protests all over campus.
+There's been calls for Jewish genocide, obviously, and we saw President Liz Miguel in Congress yesterday refusing to condemn these and refusing to get people in trouble for these.

-It it's very bad, and it's sad.
+It's very bad, and it's sad.

-Talia, let's get your take.
+Talya, let's get your take.

 What are you experiencing?